chroltz/Directions-In-Markdown/propagation.md

     ![houseplant](houseplant.jpg)
     - Using water instead of planting them directly into soil will allow you to keep an eye on the root growth.
 7. Monitor the cutting
-    - Keep the container in a warm spot and indirect sunlight
+    - Keep the container in a warm spot and indirect sunlight.
     - Only change the water if begins to look dirty, or if a lot has evaporated.
     - Once plants have substaintial root system they are ready to be potted.
     - Transplant the cutting into its own pot with soil or into the ground.